What Vegan Means to Us.

 So yes, we make “vegan” bags.
 But we stand for so much more than that.
 I want the term vegan to be a reflection of our values and the care we put into each and every bag.

-Our material is custom made for us my by college best friend (and roommate’s) family.
-Ultrafiber is water-based (rather than oil-based), incredibly supple and durable, and has a lifespan of ten years compared to the typical 2 years of PU.
 We order just enough for each collection, never more.
 Each bag is handmade in a small family owned factory, and we pledge 2% of our profits back to them each year.
-The factory is located two hours from my parents home, and they personally inspect every bag before it’s shipped to me.
-We start preorders one month before we start manufacturing, so we know exactly how many bags in what colors to make.
-Each bag is made in small batches of 250 or fewer, so I can personally inspect each one and make sure it’s perfect.
+The factory is located two hours from my family home, and we inspect every bag before it’s shipped to us.
+Each bag is made in small batches of 300 pieces or fewer.
 I know exactly what goes into each bag, so you can feel comfortable knowing you have a bag that’s ethically made with care at every step of the way.

 We won’t grow quickly doing things this way.
 That was never our goal in the first place.
 I didn’t start Freja to become the biggest company, or make the most bags.
 I want to make the absolute best bags for people who will cherish them the most.
 I want to constantly be challenging the status quo and asking how we can be better.
 I want everyone who wears our bags to feel confident about where it came from, and how it was made.